| Annihilus | |

 The character was the main antagonist inAnnihilation, appearing in the prologue, the second issue of theSilver Surfer mini-series, and all six issues of the main title.
 He was killed in issue six, but has since been reborn.
 He appeared as an infant inWar of Kings: Ascension #2.

-During the "One World Under Doom" storyline, Annihilus led his Annihilation Wave into attacking Washington DC.
-They were repelled byDoctor Doom's Superior Avengers.[14]
+During the "One World Under Doom" storyline, Annihilus leads the Annihilation Wave in attacking Washington D.C.
+They are repelled byDoctor Doom's Superior Avengers.[26]

 Annihilus is capable of self-propelled flight and can withstand the vacuum of space.
 He possesses an insectoidexoskeleton with armored components that grants him resistance to most forms of injury.[6]
 He has superhuman physical abilities.
 He is able to breathe in the vacuum of empty space, and can fly at speeds of up to 150 miles per hour.[27]